 Common mistakes to avoid after identity theft

-After finding out your identity has been stolen, it's easy to make missteps that slow down the road to recovery.
-Avoid these mistakes:
+After finding out your identity has been stolen, avoid these mistakes:

 - Waiting too long to file a report